Red Rock Canyon in Las Vegas (Directions, Hikes, Stops & Tours)

 The Point Spring

 The Point Spring is surrounded by many trails and areas of rock that can make it hard to find, but rest assured, it is there.
 If you happen to find an impasse where three trails connect, then you aren’t far from it.
-It has some great spots for intermediate level rock climbers as well.
+It has some great spots for intermediate-level rock climbers as well.

 Mormon Green Springs

 The Mormon Green Springs are easy enough to find, but it will require a bit of a hike.
 Be sure to bring enough water as it can get quite hot out on the trail while trying to get there.
-The view at the end of the trail is quite rewarding though.
+The view at the end of the trail is quite rewarding, though.

 Spring Mountain Ranch State Park

-Spring Mountain Ranch State Park is more widely known than most of the other attractions on the south side of the 159.
+Spring Mountain Ranch State Park is more widely known than most of the other attractions on the west side of the 159.
 It is widely regarded as the best place for a picnic in the whole area.
 It’s been described as a “hidden gem”.

 Hiking trails can be found throughout the state park and there is a wonderful picnic area with grills and tables to make for the perfect day trip.